MuxammilSidd/FAST-KHI-Semester-1/README.md

 - Worried more than required on less-important subjects - almost neglected the actual effort-requiring subjects over it.
 (no disses intended on FE, real)
-- Didn't accept the fact to reconsider my routine and time expenditure - couldn't let go of the casual college life and activities rather than realizing that university life does require to let go of your preivous routine and follow one that prioritizes university activities in all aspects.
+- Didn't accept the fact to reconsider my routine and time expenditure - couldn't let go of the casual college life and activities rather than realizing that university life does require to let go of your previous routine and follow one that prioritizes university activities in all aspects.